pinepain/php-ref/README.md

 #### Cloning a `Weak\Reference` also clones the notification callback

-When a `Weak\Reference` is duplicated with `clone`, its callback is also copied, so that when tracking object destroyed, the callback will be triggered twice.
+When a `Weak\Reference` is duplicated with `clone`, its callback is also copied, so that when the tracking object is destroyed, the callback will be triggered twice.

 ```php
 <?php